Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 And, obviously, there are watch enthusiasts and hobbyists who simply enjoy clicking the pushers and glancing the process of movement rolling before their eyes.

 Now that we know the variety of utilization options, it’s about a time to discover how to precisely measure some specific things.

-The most straightforward use of the chronograph function is to measure elapsed time.
+The most straightforward use of chronograph is to measure elapsed time.

 To start the timing, press a pusher at two o’clock.
 If you need to stop it, press the same button.
 In order to reset the results, the button at four o’clock does that.